acbsp/bonafide.guru/en/contents.rst

 games, giving lie for the truth and like actors on the stage skillfully *play the role* of love and devotion to their spiritual master.

-In his speech Niranjana Maharaja directly insults Srila Prabhupada presenting Him as disable to execute some actions and carry responsibility for His own actions.
-Niranjana Maharaja subjected the directive of Srila Prabhupada from July 9 1977 to derogatory interpretation trying to present as the main acting person the secretary Tamala Krishna Maharaja, who can be compared to the pen in the hand of Srila Prabhupada.
-Can really "pen" be independent from its master and write what it wants?
+In his speech Niranjana Maharaja directly insults |SP|
+presenting Him as disable to execute some actions and carry responsibility for His own actions.
+Niranjana Maharaja subjected the directive of |SP| from July 9 1977 to derogatory interpretation trying to present as the main acting person the secretary Tamala Krishna Maharaja, who can be compared to the pen in the hand of
+|SP|.
+Can really "pen" be independent from its master and
+write what it wants?

-Till the last second of his presence on the earth Srila Prabhupada was in clear and pure Krishna consciousness.
+Till the last second of his presence on the earth |SP| was in clear and pure Krishna consciousness.
 Even in His Declaration of Will he has written: “\ *I hereby make this Will in my full conscience and with sound mind without any persuasion, force or ompulsion from